Tigid0u/connect-4/docs/appProtocol/protocol.md

 A finished game doesn't disconnect the client.
 It offers to start a new game but once finished playing, the client is responsible for closing the connection with the server.

-On an unknown command or mis-formated command, the server sends an error message to the client with a code indicating the error type.
+On an unknown command or mis-formated command, the server sends an error message to the client indicating the error type.

+The server can hold up to `2 clients` at the same time.
+Other connections will be put on hold.

 ## Commands